Young Children Choir

 The talented students meet at residency camps in August and September to work collaboratively with their peers from across the region and with the professional musicians and artists who lead the project in a focussed and intensive artistic environment.
 Previous projects have been nothing short of sensational, featuring the opportunity to create an original work in collaboration with Japanese percussion ensemble Taikoz and some of Australia’s premier composers.
 These works explore the rich regional and Indigenous culture of the region – of local legends and powerful landscapes, speaking authentically of the experiences of living in regional and remote communities.

 At the residency camps, the students develop skills in:

 Social skills and leadership

 The repertoire and skills learnt during the residency camps are put into practice at the annual Moorambilla Gala Concert in September.
-In 2016 this will take place in Dubbo at the Dubbo Regional Theatre.
-The students travel from Baradine to Dubbo, and then perform in two concerts alongside some of Australia’s leading musicians and associate ensembles, including artists from Queensland Ballet, The Song Company and percussionists from Taikoz.
+This takes place in Dubbo at the Dubbo Regional Theatre, our first in 2015 as previously it was in Coonamble.
+The students travel from Baradine to Dubbo, and then perform in two concerts alongside some of Australia’s leading musicians and associate ensembles, including artists from Sydney Dance Company, The Song Company and percussionists from Taikoz.

 MAXED OUT DATES FOR 2018

 - Baradine Residency Camps: Wednesday 15 Aug – Sunday 19 Aug.